-- xi.
+xi.
 Finalise assessment of all revenue contracts.
-Agencies should complete their assessment of all revenue contracts (new and modified) and ensure revenue is accurate, complete and has been correctly accounted for under AASB 15 or AASB 1058 Income of Not-for-Profit Entities (AASB 1058). - Please refer to the Accounting Policy website for additional guidance. - xii.
+Agencies should complete their assessment of all revenue contracts (new and modified) and ensure revenue is accurate, complete and has been correctly accounted for under AASB 15 or AASB 1058 Income of Not-for-Profit Entities (AASB 1058).

+Please refer to the Accounting Policy website for additional guidance.

+- xii.
 Provide details of any correction of material prior period errors.
 The Agency may only change comparative information if the change is required by Australian Accounting Standards.
 For example, due to a change in accounting policy or as a correction of a material error in a prior period.
 Note, Australian Accounting Standards require that all changes resulting from revisions to estimates must be made prospectively, and not retrospectively adjusted.
-The prior year annual financial statements must agree to the prior year Prime data.
-Please email Agencyinfo@treasury.nsw.gov.au immediately with the details of any unadjusted discrepancy, including Prime accounts, amounts and an explanation.
+The Agency's financial statements should be aligned to the prior year P12 Prime data, and subsequent adjustments reflected via Form 5C and carried through as MOBAJ2 adjustments.
+Please email Agencyinfo@treasury.nsw.gov.au and your TSFR analyst with the details of any unadjusted discrepancy, including Prime accounts, amounts and an explanation.
 Agencies will need to demonstrate that the change is eligible for retrospective restatement and complies with accounting standards.
+Treasury will assess how the change will be captured in PRIME on a case by case basis. - xiii.
+Perform variance analysis with meaningful explanations.
+It is suggested actuals versus prorata budget (statement of comprehensive income), and year-to-date actuals to the previous year (balance sheet) with management's documented review and endorsement of the analysis.